ulisessotomayor/Instagram-API-ETL/README.md

 A Python 2/3 client for the Instagram REST API

 # Script Objective:
-The objective of this script was to scrape data via the recent media enpoint API and time stamp to append to a mysql database.
+The objective of this script was to scrape data via the recent media enpoint API and time stamp each api pull to append to a MySQL database.
+The data can then be transformed in MySQL for analysis and reporting.

 # Installation: